sela-rhinops/bootcamp-logging/Lab-02.md

-# Lab 01: Deploy Elasticsearch using Docker Compose
+# Lab 01: Deploy Elasticsearch using the ECK Operator

 ## Tasks